btwardus/dsPyTest/README.md

    This will create `data/train_products.csv` and `data/val_products.csv`.

 ## Running the Experiment
-Run the main script to evaluate entity resolution using DSPy and OpenAI GPT-4.1:
+Run the main script to evaluate entity resolution using DSPy and your chosen language model:
 ```bash
 python main.py
 ```